 - I waive any right to approve the finished photograph or any copy which might be used in conjunction with the finished photograph, recording, or video.

-- Please be advised that on the dates of the Battle of the Bands, representatives of Bach to Rock/Music Makers, LLC will be filming at the Fillmore.
+- Please be advised that on the dates of the Battle of the Bands, representatives of Bach to Rock/Music Makers, LLC will be filming at all performance venues.
 As a willing participant at this event, your appearance may be recorded and used in future video productions which may or may not include television broadcasts or other public exhibitions.

 - B2R is not liable for any personal injury, or property damage arising as a result of child’s participation in the Battle of the Bands.